nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 </div>

 Before we start, head over to [_Add your first customer and order_](#add-your-first-customer-and-order) to include _Lyndon Edwards_ and the _Banana Cake_ order.
-However, do not clear the application data as we will be using the customer for this tutorial.
+However, do not clear the application data as we will use the customer for this tutorial.

-Rewarding your customers points is an effortless process on LoyaltyLift using [`setpoints`](#setting-reward-points-for-a-customer--setpoints) or [`addpoints`](#addingsubtracting-points-for-a-customer--addpoints).
+Rewarding your customers with points is an effortless process on LoyaltyLift using [`setpoints`](#setting-reward-points-for-a-customer--setpoints) or [`addpoints`](#addingsubtracting-points-for-a-customer--addpoints).

 In this scenario, we would like to add points to _Lyndon Edwards_ for his _Banana Cake_ order!
 Here, we assume that _Lyndon Edwards_ is at your first index.

-Enter the following command to add points to _Lyndon Edwards_ to reward him with some points.
+Enter the following command to add points to _Lyndon Edwards_ to reward him points.

     addpoints 1 pt/800